jundalisay/superb/content/en/research/mohammad/quran/sura-002h.md

 ---
-title: "Rules on Intoxicants, Menstruation, and Sex"
+title: "Rules on Food, Fasting, Gambling, and Revenge"
-heading: "Chapter 2e of the Quran Simplified"
+heading: "Sura 2e of the Quran Simplified"
-date: 2022-01-29
+date: 2022-01-24
 image: "/covers/quran.jpg"
 description: "This is the Book in which there is no doubt, a guide for the righteous."
 linkb: /research/mohammad/quran/